thomassuedbroecker/workshop-quarkus-openshift-reactive-endpoints/workshop/exercise-01/README.md

 # Exercise 1: Setup example application

-In this short lab you'll deploy Kafka, PostgreSQL, and the Microservices of the reactive example via a script.
+In this short lab you'll deploy Kafka, PostgreSQL, and the Microservices of the reactive example via a script and test the example application.

 ### Step 1: Deploy the example application